Combined analysis of eta meson hadro- and photo-production off nucleons: Results and Discussion

-In this work, we use the resonance masses from the centroid values quoted in PDG~\cite{PDG}.
-The exception to this is the masses of the $S_{11}(1535)$ and $S_{11}(1650)$ resonances.
-They were allowed to vary in the fitting process in order to reproduce the large cross-section peak exhibited by the photoproduction data near the threshold.
-The quantities in the square brackets in Table~\ref{tbl:photo4c} are the range estimates quoted in PDG~\cite{PDG} and are given here for an easy comparison with the fitted values extracted in the present model.
+In this work, we use the resonance masses from the centroid values quoted in PDG~\cite{PDG06}.
+The exceptions to this are the masses of the $S_{11}(1535)$ and the $S_{11}(1650)$ resonances.
+They were allowed to vary in the fitting process in order to reproduce accurately the position of the large cross-section peak exhibited by the photoproduction data near the threshold.
+The quantities in the square brackets in Table~\ref{tbl:photo4c} are the range estimates quoted in PDG~\cite{PDG06} and are given here for an easy comparison with the fitted values extracted in the present model.
 As one can see, some parameter values are considerably outside the range quoted in PDG.
-However, we note that, although various parameters are highly correlated to each other, the currently available data used in the present study are not sufficient to uniquely constrain the model parameters.
+However, we note that, although various parameters are highly correlated to each other, the data used in the present study are not sufficient to uniquely constrain the model parameters.
 As a result, different parameter sets may provide fits of comparable quality; some of them are discussed in this paper.